Emergencies can happen,

 First, rinse your mouth with warm water, gently cleaning the surfaces.
-Follow up by gently using dental floss or another type of interdental cleaner, such as a flosser or special wooden or plastic pick or brush, making sure that any food or debris is not caught between the teeth.
+Follow up by gently using dental floss or another type of interdental cleaner, making sure that any food or debris is not caught between the teeth.
 Do not put aspirin or other painkiller against the gums, it may burn the gum tissue.
 It is ok to use a cold compress, but do NOT use a heat pack, as it will encourage the infection to spread.
 Call us for an appointment.

 Broken or Knocked Out Tooth

 Time is the most important determinate of a successful re-implantation of a tooth.
-The most important thing is to remain calm, follow the following steps, and call us immediately.
+Remain calm, follow these steps, and call us immediately:

 If you have the tooth and it appears to be intact:

 - You should attempt to insert it back into its socket and then contact us immediately.